MIZiper/MizTagger-pywin/README.md

 # MizTagger-pywin

-A files tag system based on pywin32, using WinPython.
+A files tag system based on pywin32.